 Masaki feels antsy not having better answers, about them knowing there are secrets Verres isn’t sharing… but she’s right to say there isn’t much they can do about it in the moment.
 He looks at Touta, who nods, and sighs.
 “Alright, go.
 Message me with any updates.”

-Once he’s gone, Masaki turns back to the monitor showing Verres, back in the room and resting his forehead on his arms this time.
+Once he’s gone, Masaki turns back to the monitor showing Verres, who’s resting his forehead on his arms this time.
 “Got a more comfortable room?”

 Ten minutes later they’re in the station’s staff office, each with a cup of coffee or tea and a box of various pastries on the table.
-Verres still looks a little shocky around the edges, and a little wary, like he doesn’t know how much of all this to trust.
+Verres still looks a little shocky around the edges, and a little wary, like he’s still waiting to be thrown in a cell somewhere.
 Masaki lets him finish his first cookie before breaking the silence.

 “I still don’t trust you.”
 Tsunemori sighs, but Masaki ignores her.
 “Still, the Director General has made a compelling case to try and acquire your collaboration, and I’m willing to see what happens, because our circumstances are desperate.
 I’m not promising sanctuary, even if nothing you’ve said to us so far turns out to have been false.”